harbormaster-public/harbormaster/README.md

 Here is a list of Terms used to describe some of Harbormaster's components:

-- [x] **Charters**, execution paths representing a complete set of steps in a workflow, comprised of Lanes
+- **Harbor**, a discrete unit of work executed by a single Lane, accepting and returning a Manifest for its work containing relevant values
-- [x] **Lanes**, conceptual stops along the execution path of a Charter, containing a single Harbor, and pointing at an optional followup Lane or Salvage Plan to execute, depending on the results of its Harbor
+- **Lane**, a stop along the execution path of a Charter, containing a single Harbor, and pointing at an optional followup Lane or Salvage Plan to execute, depending on the results of its Harbor
-- [x] **Harbors**, a discrete unit of work to be executed by a single Lane, accepting and returning a Manifest for its work containing relevant values
+- **Charter**, an execution path representing a complete set of steps in a workflow, comprised of one or more Lanes
-- [x] **Manifests**, passed from lane to lane, containing configuration for a given Harbor and the results of the prior Lane's execution
+- **Manifest**, passed from lane to lane, containing configuration for a given Harbor and the results of the prior Lane's execution
-- [x] **Shipments**, logged each time a Harbor starts and completes its work
+- **Shipment**, logged each time a Harbor starts and completes its work, containing the result of and metadata about work done
-- [x] **Users**, anyone who is able to login via the dashboards, edit their own profiles, and view the status of work
+- **User**, anyone who is able to login via the dashboards, edit their own profiles, and view the status of work
-- [x] **Captains**, Users who can start Shipments to Lanes they Ply
+- **Captain**, a User who can start Shipments to Lanes they Ply
-- [x] **Harbormasters**, who can create Users, Ship to all Lanes, and promote Users to Captains or Harbormasters
+- **Harbormaster**, an admin User who can invite new Users, Ship to all Lanes, and promote Users to Captains or Harbormasters
-- [x] **Salvage Plans**, which are Lanes to be executed when a Shipment returns a non-zero code
+- **Salvage Plan**, a Lane to be executed when a Shipment returns a non-zero code
-- [x] **Plying**, the responsibility of Shipping to a Lane
+- **Ply**, the responsibility of Shipping to a Lane
-- [x] **Hooks**, allowing remote calls to trigger Shipments via standard interfaces
+- **Hook**, allowing remote calls to trigger a Shipment via an RPC interface

 ### Architecture

 Harbormaster is written using Meteor, which implies NodeJS, MongoDB, and a few associated packages which can be listed by executing `meteor list` within this repo.
+It is designed to adapt to a variety of situations, facilitating good habits when working with service and/or microservice oriented architectures.
 Harbormaster is not opinionated about which frameworks, libraries, or external code which is used from within any given Harbor, so long as they are able to work within the context of a Harbor.

 When Harbormaster is started it looks within the `~/.harbormaster/harbors` folder for any `.js` files, and loads any it finds in that directory into its runtime.
 These files are the entrypoints for any given Harbor, and can execute any arbitrary command required by a Harbor, such as installing dependencies, loading modules, or even modifying Harbormaster's runtime itself.
 Harbormaster also watches this directory and will exit any time a file within it changes; restarting it will load the latest version of whichever files exist within this directory.